cvanloo/rop/pivot.md

 An offset identifying the function to be resolved is pushed onto the stack, then the dynamic loader is called to resolve the function's address for us.
-This loader overwrites the pointer in the `.got.plt` section with the resolved address.
+The loader updates the pointer in the `.got.plt` section so that it points to the functions correct address, which is stored in the `.got` section.

 In all future calls the `jmp` will directly go to the right address.